metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 Multiple Datasets
 -----------------
-For some application it is required to provide more than one dataset for model training.
-`metatensor-models` supports stacking several datasets together using the ``YAML`` list syntax that are lines beginning at the same indentation level starting with a ``"- "`` (a dash and a space)
+For some applications, it is required to provide more than one dataset for model training. `metatensor-models` supports stacking several datasets together using the ``YAML`` list syntax, which consists of lines beginning at the same indentation level starting with a ``"- "`` (a dash and a space)

 .. code-block:: yaml